-ABSTRACT: We discuss the principles of a Hardware Random Generator (HRNG), also called a True Random Generator (TRNG).
+ABSTRACT: We discuss how to configure and use turbid, which is a Hardware Random Number Generator (HRNG), also called a True Random Generator (TRNG).
 It is suitable for a wide range of applications, from the simplest benign applications to the most demanding high-stakes adversarial applications, including cryptography and gaming.
-It harvests entropy from physical processes, and uses that entropy efficiently.
-The hash saturation principle is used to distill the data, so that the output has virtually 100% entropy density.
-This is calculated from the laws of physics, not just statistically estimated, and is provably correct under mild assumptions.
+It relies on a combination of physical process and cryptological algorithms, rather than either of those separately.
+It harvests randomness from physical processes, and uses that randomness efficiently.
+The hash saturation principle is used to distill the data, so that the output is virtually 100% random for all practical purposes.
+This is calculated based on physical properties of the inputs, not merely estimated by looking at the statistics of the outputs.
 In contrast to a Pseudo-Random Generator, it has no internal state to worry about.
 In particular, we describe a low-cost high-performance implementation, using the computer’s audio I/O system.

 Other keywords: TRNG, HRNG, hardware random number generator, uniform hash, unbiased coin flip.